Table of Contents

 Definition and Classification of Cardiomyopathy

 As the name says, cardiomyopathy is a myocardial disease, which comes with an impaired systolic and diastolic function.
-The WHO classifies 5 types on the basis of cardiac changes:
+The disease affects the muscles of the heart leading to impaired function of the heart.

 - Dilated (DCM)

 - Hypertrophic non-obstructive or hypertrophic obstructive (HNCM or HOCM)

 Potential complications include heart failure, arrhythmias, and sudden death.
 Cardiomyopathy is the 2nd most common cause of sudden death (Ischemic heart disease is #1).
 In the past, few cardiomyopathies were thought to be genetic.
 Now, at least 1/3 are known to be genetic.
 Prognosis for dilated cardiomyopathy is poor, especially when diagnosed late in the course when heart failure signs and symptoms are present.